A Day Trip to Bonifacio Corsica

 After a complete circumnavigation of the old town and hiking around the top of the cliffs, we head back down to the harbor in search of a well-deserved good French meal with a sea view.

-Though the clouds were persistent, we are at least thankful that it never rained.
-Our trip over to Bonifacio Corsica was a terrific way to spend a day in Sardinia.
+Though the clouds were persistent, our day trip to Bonifacio Corsica was a terrific way to spend a day in Sardinia.

 Tomorrow, back to the business at hand…seeing the actual island of Sardinia!